Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/DynamicAddressablesNetworkPrefabs/README.md

 ## Future Improvement Ideas
+This section describes some next steps a game developer could do to extend the sample code available here.
+This logic is left to the reader, this sample focuses on dynamic prefab management.
+<br><br>
 - Adding more advanced logic that would kick players that are consistently failing to load required Addressables.

 - Compress Addressable GUID list before it is sent, thus reducing the amount of data being exchanged.